"When I look, I am seen, so I exist."

 Taken by Amanda Snyder Photography

 Hello!
 My name is Caleb Dodson.
 I'm a psychotherapist and in-training psychoanalyst practicing in the Queen Anne neighborhood of Seattle, Washington.
 I am also licensed in the state of Montana.
-I work with feelings of depression, anxiety, loneliness, powerlessness, relationship difficulties, a lack of connection to yourself and others, grief, hopelessness, trauma, dulling of life, major life transitions, divorce, and existential concerns.
+I work with feelings of depression, anxiety, loneliness, powerlessness, relationship difficulties, a lack of connection to yourself and others, religious trauma, grief, hopelessness, dulling of life, major life transitions, existential concerns, and divorce.

-I believe that who we are, our idea of what "the good life" is a personal experience that’s shaped, or more thwarted, in how we experience and handle the experience of our social and contextual relationships.
-When we're given space and attention and met with understanding, curiosity, and respect, over time, something profound can happen.
-Most of all, therapy is where we get back in touch with our experience of being here in life.
-Like the snowball effect or a carpet unfurling, over time and hundreds of small moves we end up different and more connected to ourselves and life.
+I believe that who we are, our idea of what "the good life" is, is a personal experience that’s shaped, or more thwarted, in how we experience and handle the experience of our relationships and environment.
+Something profound can happen over time when given space and attention and met with understanding, curiosity, and respect.
+Most of all, therapy is where we get back in touch with our experience of being here.
+Like the snowball effect or a carpet unfurling, we become different and more connected to ourselves and life over time and with hundreds of small moves.

-I've been formally trained in Existential Analysis, and I'm currently a psychoanalyst in training at the National Institute for the Psychotherapies in their National Training Program.
-I have Masters degrees in Counseling and Theology and am finishing my Ph.D. in Psychology at Saybrook University - my dissertation focuses on authenticity.
-My most important training has come from my own personal work in looking at my own experience.
-It's our experience that we find ourselves and eventually grow.
+I've been formally trained in Existential Analysis and am currently a psychoanalyst in training at The National Institute For The Psychotherapies (NIP).
+However, my most important training has come from my own personal work, looking at my own life, experience, and past.
+It's in being with and feeling our experience that we find and create ourselves and eventually grow.
+The past and the future meet us in the present.
 I like to say I do "the Caleb thing" because I believe we grow when we are genuinely met and seen by a fellow person for who we uniquely are and what is being created between us.

 If you're curious about the process or working together, I encourage you to reach out for a conversation, and we'll see what comes.